1) The key

 not have invaded Iraq, where sectarian tensions

-and religious beliefs made the possibilities of a peaceful democracy
+and religious beliefs made the possibility of a peaceful democracy

 slim if not impossible.
-In other words, he would have had the
+He would have had the foresight of knowing

-foresight to know that an invasion of Iraq would only make things
+that an invasion of Iraq would only make things worse for the

-worse, for the people of Iraq and the world in general.
-He would
+people of Iraq and the world in general.
+He would have known that

-have known that he was playing into al Qaeda's plan, portraying
+he would be playing into al Qaeda's plan, portraying the United

 6) If Arthur